-How you apply for an FHA loan is similar to the way you apply for other mortgages.
-There are differences you will want to understand, however.
+Applying for an FHA loan is similar to the way you apply for other mortgages.
+There are differences, however.
 Read on to learn more about how to apply for an FHA loan!

 Confirm you qualify for an FHA loan

 Any U.S. citizen who meets the credit, income, and financial requirements can qualify for an FHA loan.
-These requirements include having a steady income and established credit, money for a down payment, and a debt-to-income ratio that meets the lender’s standards.
+These requirements include having a steady income and established credit, money for a down payment, and a debt-to-income ratio that meets our standards.
 Learn more about FHA loan requirements.